 As a therapist in private practice, as well as Course Chair for Phillips MFT Research and Diversity & Social Justice courses, Clare is excited to see not only the ever-growing emphasis on cultural humility in the practice of psychotherapy, but also cites enthusiasm for the critical growing emphasis on diversity in research.

 “We know that there are infinite ways in which a client’s culture and unique personal characteristics and preferences can impact therapeutic issues, diagnoses, and relational dynamics.
-Studies in the field of MFT have made significant strides in conducting culture-centered research with a variety of individuals and families, and the evidence is clear that culturally adapted therapy is more effective than non-adapted therapy,” she states.
-“At Phillips Education Center of Campbellsville University, we support our students in providing the best standard of care to clients by helping them to practice at the intersection of client values and preferences, robust research evidence, and clinical expertise.
+Studies in the field of MFT programs have made significant strides in conducting culture-centered research with a variety of individuals and families, and the evidence is clear that culturally adapted therapy is more effective than non-adapted therapy,” she states.
+“At Phillips, we support our students in providing the best standard of care to clients by helping them to practice at the intersection of client values and preferences, robust research evidence, and clinical expertise.
 One of my greatest joys in teaching is when I get to witness that “ah-ha” moment experienced by new clinicians when they successfully bring these three elements together.”

-Phillips Education Center of Campbellsville University Education Center for Campbellsville University is proud to showcase Clare’s expertise as a clinician, mentor, and professor.
+Phillips Graduate Institute’s Marriage and Family Therapy program at the Los Angeles Education Center of Campbellsville University is proud to showcase Clare’s expertise as a clinician, mentor, and professor.
 In her role at the learning center, she is helping future clinicians adopt best practices at the intersection between clinical experience, research, and awareness of client preferences and values.